JIITODC/JODC-TEAM/2018-2019/README.md

 This is the pioneering team of JODC *(JIIT Open-Source Developers Circle)*.
 JODC was born this year and has accelerated factorially to promote Open-Source culture and cultivate it among other students.

-The Society Head and the Coordinators are the founding members of this society.
+**The Society Head and the Coordinators, 2018-2019, are also the founding members of this society.**

 ---